-So far, so good, but what happens if they ARE linked (i.e. on the same chromosome)?
-Well, in that case, there's simply a single bag of marbles to deal with.
-Our bag is now for both flower color AND pollen shape, and each marble has two letters on it.
-In our bag, we have "PL" and "pl" marbles, so the gametes an F1 produces are only of two kinds: "PL" and "pl", the exact same gametes that the parental strains produced, because in each parental the alleles were linked.
-So in the F2 we find only 3 possible genotypes and 2 phenotypes:
+So far, so good, but what happens if they are linked (i.e., on the same chromosome)?
+In that case, there's a single bag of marbles to deal with.
+Our bag now holds marbles for both flower color and pollen shape, and each marble has two letters on it.
+As such, the gametes an F1 produces are only of two kinds: PL and pl.
+These are the exact same gametes that the parental strains produced because the alleles were linked in each parent.
+So in the F2 we find only three possible genotypes and two phenotypes:

-OK, so that was the basic theory.
+Okay, so that's the basic theory.
 But you know how it goes, there's always a catch.
-As it turns out, sometimes -inked alleles can become unlinked –they part ways and get into different gametes.
-So if we go back to our school trip comparison, you went everywhere with your class as expected, but then you decided your group was getting kind of boring so you rode back on a different bus with a different class.
-You're not actually physically linked to your classmates, no matter what we said earlier (that would be a bit weird!), so you can easily decide to do your own thing.
+As it turns out, linked alleles can become unlinked—they part ways and get into different gametes.
+If we go back to our school trip comparison, you went everywhere with your class as expected, but then you decided your group was getting kind of boring, so you rode back on a different bus with a different class.
+No matter what we said earlier, you're not physically linked to your classmates (that would be a bit weird), so you can easily decide to do your own thing.

-But how does a gene, part of a chromosome, go its own way?
-During meiosis, the process of gamete formation, homologous chromosomes sometimes swap pieces: "I give you my right arm if you give me your right arm" kind of thing.
+But how does a gene, which is part of a chromosome, go its own way?
+During meiosis, the process of gamete formation, homologous chromosomes sometimes swap pieces, an "I'll give you my right arm if you give me yours" kind of thing.
 Exchanging of identical fragments between homologous chromosomes is called recombination.
 This process generates new combinations of previously "linked" alleles.
 The larger the distance between genes on the same chromosome, the more chance there is that recombination will take place between them.

 In the image below, D is far away from E and F. We would expect the frequency of recombination of D to be high relative to E and F. We'd also expect E and F to usually travel together because of the short distance between them.